GDPR solution for public sector websites

 Then, when anyone visits your website, a message will pop up asking them whether they consent to personally identifiable data being collected (the sort of notice that comes up frequently when you’re browsing online).
-Their consent will be captured so it’s available for all technology on the website that uses PII.
+Their consent will be captured so it’s available for all technology on the website that uses Personally Identifiable Information.

-The consent message will include your organisation’s logo and some of the wording can be customised.
+The consent message can include your organisation’s logo and some of the wording can be customised if you wish.
 The message can overlay the whole screen or appear as a bar across the bottom of a webpage.

-Regular users of your website won’t be asked every time they visit for cookie consent – only around once every six months.
+Regular users of your website won’t be asked every time they visit for this ‘cookie consent’ – only around once every six months.